factchain/factchain-website/index.md

 <span id="factchain-title">Factchain</span>

-# **The Fight Against Online Misinformation Still Rages On**
+# **The Fight Against Online Misinformation Rages On**
 <br>
 Misinformation on social media has plagued the user experience for years, and threatens to erode the fabric of our digital society.
 Centralized moderation efforts have not been effective in addressing the issue so far.
 A standout innovation has been the community notes feature on X, which allows contributors to add contextual notes to any post, and to rate the usefulness of notes submitted by others.
 An open-source algorithm then periodically evaluates these notes based on their ratings, making only those exceeding a certain score visible to all users.
 [Read Vitalik's blog post for details](https://vitalik.ca/general/2023/08/16/communitynotes.html).
 While X's community notes have paved the way, their approach still falls short in several aspects:
 <ul class='container' style='display list-item;'>
 <li>
-it relies on a selected set of volunteers for contributions.
+they rely on a selected set of volunteers for contributions.
 </li>
 <li>
 if you disagree with X's algorithm, there is no way for you to propose a better version.